 then be pumper through a reverse osmossis filter to get the salt out

-and make ity good for the freshwater this way you never have to do
+and make ity good for the freshwater this way you never have

-water changes in the other tank i think this is a good idea? is there
+water changes in the other tank i think this is a good idea?

 anything wrong with it?